 A few seconds later Luna's head appeared in the doorway.
 'Professor Snape told me to come and help you with Professor Flitwick,' she said, not at all in her usual dreamy manner.
 'What's wrong with him?'

 'What?'
 Hermione asked, sounding confused.
 She was still replaying the kiss and hadn't yet got over the shock.
-She shook her head to clear the thought, then looked over to where the tiny teacher was lying on the floor.
+She shook her head to clear the thought, then looked over to where the tiny teacher was laying on the floor.

 'Oh, poor Flitwick,' she said unhappily.
 'I wonder what happened to him?
 Professor Snape said he collapsed.'
 She joined Luna, who had already reached her Head of House and was bending down to check on him.